luismr00/C424-Project2/README.md

+# How to run

+1. Open two terminals seperately and cd to the client and server directory seperately.
+2. Run "npm i" within both terminals once you are in both client and server directories.
+3. Make sure you have mysql up and running within your computer.
+In case you do not, then go to https://dev.mysql.com/downloads/workbench/.
+MySQL workbench is recommended but feel free to download any other way you feel more confortable with.
+In case you do go for workbench, then follow the prompts while downloading and set "root" as user and "3322" as password.
+You can change the password later on, but set it as "3322" for now.
+4. Run the server first by running the command in the terminal "npm run devStart".
+5. Next, run the client by running the command in the terminal "npm run start"
+6. You're all set.
+Your browser should deploy the page within localhost and you are ready to start engaging with the site.

+# Interacting with the website

+1. First register and then try to log in.
+This should take you to a new page called userpage.
+In case you see the sign in/sign out page, click on sign in again until you see the userpage with two buttons showing up.
+2. Within userpage, click on download file.

 <!-- # Basic Front-End with Database Manipulation

 For  all  parts  of  this  project,  your  system  must  be  application  or  web-based.
 Some  simple  GUI